Iceland, what is the draw?

 The Svartifoss Waterfall is located inside the Vatnajökull National Park at Skaftafell.
 The spectacular view known as Black Falls is one of the most popular waterfalls in the area.
 The waterfall is about 20 meters or about 65 feet tall and is surrounded by dark lava columns.
 Due to the strength of the water falling from the top of the falls, the rocks are continually breaking off as the water wears down the edges of the rock.

-Travel to Iceland must include a trip on The Golden Circle.
+Travel to Iceland must include a trip to The Golden Circle.
 It is a popular route and is accessible most times of the year, yes, even in winter.
 Take a tour or consider driving it yourself.
-It is a route between 3 exciting sights in Iceland, Þingvellir National Park, Geysir geothermal area and Gullfoss waterfall.
+It is a route between 3 exciting sights in Iceland, Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

 The Golden Circle is approximately 150 miles long.
 You can probably drive it in 4 or 5 hours if you are in a rush and do not want to spend much time at any of the sights.
 This route will take you to Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
 The route is well-maintained and not remote.
 There are always other travelers on this route.
 Naturally, the conditions in winter in Iceland will be much more challenging.